trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 Here are the steps to delete a user from the organization:

-1. Navigate to **Manage Organization Users**.
+1. Navigate to **User Management > Manage Organization Users**.

+2. Choose the **Add user** tab.

-2. Click the **x** (delete symbol) next to user you wish to delete.
+3. Click the **x** (delete symbol) next to user you wish to delete.

-3. Confirm the deletion.
+4. Confirm the deletion.

      ![](/images/PlatformAdmin_Delete_User_v8)

-4. TAP deletes the user from the organization and displays a confirmation message in the upper right of the screen.
+5. TAP deletes the user from the organization and displays a confirmation message in the upper right of the screen.
 Refresh your browser after several seconds to see the deletion reflected on the screen.

 >This only deletes the user from the organization; their user account still exists at the platform level.

-For in depth technical specifications, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)
+For in depth technical specifications on User Management, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)